Work IV Frequently Asked Questions: Students

 - Tuesday: 1-3pm

 Whether it is your instructor, employer, or classmate, discussing your disability with anyone is a personal choice.
 Some people are very open and candid about their disability, while others are more discreet.
 However, should you require an accommodation while on campus or on the job, you will have to outline the reasoning for an accommodation request.
-The WorkAbility IV program and Disability Resource Center can assist you with questions about self-identifying and disclosing your disability.
+The WorkAbility IV program and Accessible Education Center can assist you with questions about self-identifying and disclosing your disability.